 Fundamental analysis is most sought methodology where an Investor looks at the business and valuations of the company rather than just its stock price.
-Sucess of the business could be easily determined by company’s Balance sheet and Profit and Loss statements.
+Success of the business could be easily determined by company’s Balance sheet and Profit and Loss statements.
 One should never invest in a company whose business one could not understand.
 By not understanding business one can miss out certain information and will not identify its intrinsic value of the company.

 Basics of business?

 A business mainly involves 3 parties.
 The parties involved are the seller, buyer and business owner who is also a seller.
 Business owner purchases something from the seller.
 He modifies or enhances or create a new product out of things which he purchased earlier.
 He sells the new product at a profit to a buyer.

 Fundamental stock pickers should dive deep on how these parties interact with each other.
 Once someone has understood how business is functioning, it is good to have look at the financial condition and future aspects of the business.
 An investor always invests his money to create wealth.
 So it is necessary that his invested money grows with time.
 Invested money will grow only when a company will do a profitable business.

 P&L statement tells us about the profitability of the company.
 Balance sheets give the value of the company.
 A company’s value is measured in its assets and liabilities.
-So, it is very critical for someone to understand the nitty-gritty of these financial aspects.
+So, it is very critical for someone to understand the nutty-gritty of these financial aspects.